Facebook Pixel Tips to Ensure Your Tenants Stay and Pay Rent on Time | RHF Skip to main content

 Tenant retention is the most cost-effective strategy in rental property management.

-Prepare for the Unexpected
+How Do You Prepare for Unexpected Disruptions?

 Even the best landlord-tenant relationships face unexpected challenges.
 Property damage, break-ins, natural disasters, or a tenant suddenly losing their job can disrupt your cash flow.
 Smart investors prepare for these situations with adequate landlord insurance, cash reserves, and clear lease provisions that address unlikely but possible scenarios.